bumblebeefr/grbl-tool/README.md

 =========

 Python comand line tool to control a grbl CNC
-_this tool is for the moment not compatible with widows_
+_(this tool is for the moment not compatible with windows, but only with unix like OS)_

 Features
 --------